 Unlike the Google Home Mini (First Gen), the Nest Mini (Second Gen) can be used to actually enjoy music in every room of the house.
 While the Google Home Mini (First Gen) is a decent way to get music in every room of your home for cheap, the sound quality that comes from the speaker reflects the price of the product.
 Google figured out how to significantly improve this aspect of the speaker without modifying its tiny dimensions at all, something for which they certainly need to be applauded.

-Sound on this speaker is full, vibrant, and sounds excellent.
-Bass still isn't quite to the level of the significantly more substantial and more expensive Google Home.
+Sound on this speaker is full, vibrant, and sounds very good.
+Bass still isn't quite up to the level of Nest Audio, but that product is double the price so it should have better audio quality!
 Still, it's a considerable improvement over the first that's immediately obvious if you own a Google Home Mini (First Gen).
 It's not just bass that's better, either.
 It's the entire audio mix.
 Everything is better balanced, and the range of audio produced on the Nest Mini (Second Gen) means you'll hear nuances of songs that simply aren't present on the Google Home Mini (First Gen)'s anemic speaker.

 The unit sounds better, in part, because it requires more energy to power its sound drivers.
-15W is still a relatively low amount of power for an electronic device like this.
-Again, Google gave up a fantastic opportunity to further unify its hardware offerings by giving the Nest Mini a proprietary power cable.
-The Google Home Mini shipped with a micro-USB cable, which, even at the original time of release, was a bizarre choice since USB Type-C had already established itself as the nest big universal cable.
+15W is still a relatively low amount of power for an electronic device like this, but it is an increase over the 3-4W of the orignal's.
+Unfortunately, Google gave up a fantastic opportunity to further unify its hardware offerings with a USB Type-C cable, instead opting for a proprietary power cable.
+The Google Home Mini shipped with a micro-USB cable, which, even at the original time of release was a bizarre choice since USB Type-C had already established itself as the next big universal cable.

 This is easily the worst part of the Nest Mini's design because it means that, unlike the Google Home Mini, you can't simply swap out any one of the micro-USB cables you've got lying around the house from phone purchases over the years.
 While the unit obviously ships with the proper cable to power it, you won't have the same luxury of having a universal cable as the Google Home Mini (First Gen) had.